prorev/prorev.github.io/_posts/2020-01-22-python_download-file.md

     :rtype: requests.Response
     """
 ```
+## Unzip a file after download

-Here is how to unzip file after the download (in case of zip file):
+Here is how to unzip file after file download (in case of zip file):

 _Example_:
 ```python